 Actual Wage Determination

-The Actual Wage Determination is the range paid to all individuals in a department with similar experience and qualifications.
+The Actual Wage Determination is the range paid to all individuals in a department or unit with similar experience and qualifications.
 An H-1B or E-3 worker must be paid within the range of wages currently paid to comparable employees.

 Change of status

 H-1B or E-3 status may be obtained by applying for a change of status within the U.S. if the foreign national beneficiary is already in a valid, nonimmigrant status.
-If the foreign national is overseas, the sponsor must request that USCIS to send an approved petition to the U.S. consulate in the foreign national’s country of residence.
+If the foreign national is overseas, the H-1B sponsor must request that USCIS send an approved petition to the U.S. consulate in the foreign national’s country of residence.
 This will enable the individual to obtain an H-1B visa to enter the U.S. for a fixed period of time.
 Please see the E-3 Classification webpage for more information about this status.

 Concurrent H-1B or E-3 Status

 It is possible for two employers to petition concurrently for H-1B or E-3 status for a foreign national who will work part time with each employer.
 Please note, however, that both employers cannot petition for full-time employment.

 Per USCIS regulations, all foreign degrees must be translated and evaluated for the U.S. equivalency.
-The following three companies not only provide credential evaluation services that are acceptable to USCIS, and they also satisfy the credential verification requirement, which is needed for employment endorsement by the NC State Background Check Program.
+The following three companies provide credential evaluation services that are acceptable to USCIS, and they also satisfy the credential verification requirement, which is needed for employment endorsement by the NC State Background Check Program.
 One credential evaluation/verification can fulfill both the USCIS and NC State Background Check requirements.
 Three acceptable vendors are Evaluation Service, Inc. (which will provide “rush” service at the regular rate if you mention NC State); World Education Service; and Educational Credential Evaluators.

-Termination of employment before the authorized end date should be reported to IE. If the NC State department terminates employment for any reason before the designated end date on the H-1B or O-1 approval notice, the department is responsible for the return cost of transportation for the employee to return to the country of last residence.
+Termination of employment before the authorized end date should be reported to IE. If the NC State department or unit terminates employment for any reason before the designated end date on the H-1B or O-1 approval notice, the department or unit is responsible for the return cost of transportation for the employee to return to the country of last residence.